 Being so transparent is so powerful because it creates massive amounts of trust.

 Trust is the deciding factor in how fast you can innovate, how honestly you communicate ideas and feedback, and whether people feel involved or cheated, for example because they didn’t have access to certain information (like how much their co-workers make).

 The only way to maximize innovation and collaboration in your company is to maximize them in the people that work for you and that you best achieve by being 100% transparent and building a great level of trust.

 This book summary on Blinkist was really a surprise hit for me, I just discovered it trough the platform and gave it a go, but it turned out to be really helpful.

 Creatives aren’t managers for a reason, but nowadays, we all have to be, to some extent, even if it’s just to manage our own, personal brand.
-This book will help you close the gap.
+Make Your Mark will help you close the gap.